-Adult tooth loss can be a very frightening thing, as it is often an unexpected event, and also one that raises a number of troubling questions.
+Adult tooth loss can be a very frightening thing.
+It is often an unexpected event, and also one that raises a number of troubling questions.
 Even if an extraction has been scheduled, though, it can still be troubling to guess at what the future will look like after a tooth has been extracted.
 “How will I eat with a missing tooth?
 Will my friends or family members tease me about my now-incomplete smile?
 Is it going to hurt to chew?
 What happens if I lose more teeth?”
 While these questions can certainly be sources of fear, they do not have to go unanswered.
 Actually, there are a number of effective prostheses options available to help cope with tooth loss, so you can rest assured your smile will continue to function and look great.
-So, rather than worrying about your future, why not talk to your restorative dentist about how to get it back on track, by discovering how you can best go about completing your smile and getting back to more important things, like enjoying your life, and the ability to smile confidently!
+So, rather than worrying about your future, why not talk to your restorative dentist about how to get it back on track, by discovering how you can best go about improving your smile and getting back to more important things, like enjoying your life, and the ability to smile confidently!

 Dental Bridge vs. Dental Implant

 We offer fixed dental bridges to restore your smile and oral health.
 A fixed bridge fills the gap left by two or more adjoined missing teeth.
 The bridge is permanently anchored to porcelain crowns, which are bonded to the teeth on either side of the gap to provide stability.
 A dental bridge may be the right option for you, depending on your individual circumstances.
-Here are a few things to consider:

 - Because a bridge successfully fills the gap left by missing teeth, your teeth are less likely to shift.
 This prevents complications with your bite.
 Bridges also restore your ability to chew efficiently and smile confidently.